Topuzdag

 The Cost

-from equipment selection to final installation.
+A poorly implemented media system will hamper communication and presentation, rather than enhance them.
+The audio design consultant?s services increase the value of your project by developing a design that is tailored to your project?s present and future needs, and by monitoring the quality and workmanship of everything from equipment selection to final installation.
 The fees charged represent a surprisingly small percentage of the overall project budget.
-A common pitfall is to not include the A/V consultant’s fees in the global project budget from the beginning – later in the project, when this oversight is recognized, there is seldom enough money available for a proper design.
-The solution: include the consultant’s fees in your project budget from the beginning.
+A common pitfall is to not include the Audio consultant?s fees in the global project budget from the beginning ? later in the project, when this oversight is recognized, there is seldom enough money available for a proper design.
+The solution: include the consultant s fees in your project budget from the beginning.

 Summary